-6. Pull the thread between the tension control disks and over the check spring as shown.
-Hold on to the thread just before it enters the tension disks and pull on the remaining tail firmly to be sure the thread is seated completely between the tension disks.
+- 6. Pull the thread between the tension control disks and over the check spring as shown.
+Hold on to the thread just before it enters the tension disks and pull on the remaining tail firmly to be sure the thread is seated completely between the tension disks. - a.
 If your stitch quality appears to have changed, such as loops of thread on the quilt surface, this is one of the first places to check.
 The thread must be completely seated between the two tension disks for proper operation.

-7. From the check spring on the tension disks, feed the thread down and under the L-shaped guide (shepherd's hook), up through the take-up lever and down through the pigtail thread guide (on Lucey as shown above).
-Lenni has an additional three-hole guide where the thread should pass through the last hole before going down through the pigtail guide above the needle as illustrated.
+7. From the check spring on the tension disks, feed the thread down and under the L-shaped guide (shepherd's hook), up through the take-up lever and down through the pigtail thread guide as shown above.

-- 8. To insert the thread into the pigtail guides, take the thread behind the guide on its rounded side, as shown in the center photo.
+- 9. To insert the thread into the pigtail guides, take the thread behind the guide on its rounded side, as shown in the center photo.
 Next, grab the portion of thread that is coming down from the top and pull it forward past the sharp edge of the pigtail guide, from the right.
-This will slip the thread inside the guide without having to poke it down into the guide. - 9.
+This will slip the thread inside the guide without having to poke it down into the guide. - 10.
 The first pigtail guide is on the right side of your machine's head and the next two photos show the pigtail guide that is directly above your needle.

-10. Make sure the needle is inserted correctly.
+11. Make sure the needle is inserted correctly.
 You can either pass the thread inside and under the hopping foot at this point, or you can wait until your quilt is loaded and you take your first stitch.